Smit2254/Netflix_GPT/README.md

 - Created Redux Store With userSlice
 - Implemented Sign Out
 - Update Profile
-  -BugFix: Sign up user displayName and profile picture Update
+- BugFix: Sign up user displayName and profile picture Update
-  -BugFix: If the user is not loggedIn redirect /browse to login page and vice-versa
+- BugFix: If the user is not loggedIn redirect /browse to login page and vice-versa
 - Unsubscribed to the onAuth State change callback
 - Add hardcoaded values to the constant files.
 - Fetch Movies From TMDB Api